 Fifth step – Blend tomatoes

 Remove the tomatoes from the oven.
 Now it is time to blend the tomatoes and add any herbs you would like.
 Be careful to let the tomatoes cool down a little.
 Just scoop the roasted tomatoes into the blender.
-Do not over fill the blender.
+Do not overfill the blender.
 Blend until you get a smooth consistency.
 Then pour your sauce into a large pot in several batches.

 Sixth step – Time to jar

 Time to jar.
 I use a ladle and funnel to pour the sauce into the jars.
-Make sure you do not over fill the jars.
-Leave about 1 inch of head space.
+Make sure you do not overfill the jars.
+Leave about 1 inch of headspace.
 If you don’t, some of the sauce will seep out of the jar and into the pot when pressurizing.
 Make sure to wipe any water or sauce from jar tops.
 Place hot lids on jars using your magnetic lid gizmo.
 Then tighten bands onto jars.
 Make sure they are hand tight.

 Seventh step – Canning

 Fill your pressure canner with hot water.
 Most pressure canners have a fill line inside.
 It is usually about 2 inches of water.
-Turn on the stove to medium high.
+Turn on the stove to medium-high.
 Place your jars inside the canner.
-Make sure the the bottom rack is in the canner.
+Make sure the bottom rack is in the canner.
 Place the top of the canner on and make sure to line it up with the grooves and twist the top till secure.
-Now you want the to allow the canner to get some pressure.
+Now you want them to allow the canner to get some pressure.
 Remove the stopper this will allow the steam to escape the canner.
 You want a constant stream of steam to flow out.
 Once you have a constant stream, place the stopper on the top and allow the pressure to build.
 Please use an oven mitt or towel to do this, it will be very hot.

 The Presto 16-quart pressure canner is more than adequate for any home canning needs.
 It’s a professional-quality tool, made of heavy-duty aluminum, with stay-cool handles and a strong-lock steel lid.
-An accompanying rack fits down into the pot to keep jars up off the bottom, so that liquid can circulate underneath.
+An accompanying rack fits down into the pot to keep jars up off the bottom so that liquid can circulate underneath.
 And it can do double duty as a large pressure cooker.
-It’s easy to cook healthfully with pressure cookers, since the food retains so much more of its nutrients and flavor.
+It’s easy to cook healthfully with pressure cookers since the food retains so much more of its nutrients and flavor.

 Last step – Process

 This part may take some tweaking and monitoring to get right.
 Once the pressure builds, a lock will click down securing the lid so you can not open it.
 My recipe asks for a PSI of 10 for about 35 minutes.
-The basic idea is you want to keep the the PSI gauge in the range of 10 PSI.
+The basic idea is you want to keep the PSI gauge in the range of 10 PSI.
 You do this by adjusting the heat and releasing pressure from the stopper if it gets beyond 10 PSI.
 Just tilt the stopper to the side to let the pressure out.
 Again make sure you use a towel or oven mitts to let the pressure out.
 Once you find a happy medium the pressure will stay at 10 PSI.
 When you have it at 10 PSI set your oven timer for 35 min.
-After the timer goes off, turn of the heat and allow the pressure to go down.
-You can also tilt the stopper to to let the pressure out.
+After the timer goes off, turn off the heat and allow the pressure to go down.
+You can also tilt the stopper to let the pressure out.
 Make sure you allow the pressure to come down slowly.
 The lock will click down when the pressure is gone and you can now remove the lid.
-Remove the hot cans to some towels and let the sit until they cool down.
+Remove the hot cans to some towels and let them sit until they cool down.
 I like to cover them with a towel to allow them to cool slowly.
 Lastly, label and date them.
 I just write on top of the lid with a Sharpie.
-Now you know how to make tomato sauce with a pressure canner.
+Now you know how to make tomato sauce in a pressure canner.
 Enjoy your homemade sauce!
 I store mine in the basement in a cool dark space.
 They should keep for several years.